When the Rolling Stones Entered Their Classic Period With ‘Beggars Banquet’

 The Rolling Stones Record 'Sympathy for the Devil'

-45 Years Ago: The Rolling Stones Forced to Change 'Beggars Banquet' Cover Art
+When the Rolling Stones Were Forced to Change 'Beggars Banquet' Cover Art